ga4gh-beacon/beacon-v2/docs/FAQ.md

 # Frequently Asked Questions

-??? faq "Do I need (to understand) the Beacon model to launch a simple beacon?"
+??? faq "How do I emulate Beacon v1 while supporting the v2 protocol?<a id="v1-emulation"> </a>"

-    No - the [Beacon Framework](/framework) describes the overall structure of the API requests, responses, parameters etc. One can implement e.g. a Boolean beacon (_cf._ the original protocol) without any use of the model, just by providing a well-formed JSON response upon a request [very similar to the (pre-)v1 allele request](/variant-queries/#beacon-sequence-queries).
+    The [Beacon Framework](/framework) describes the overall structure of the API requests, responses, parameters etc. One can implement e.g. a Boolean beacon (_cf._ the original protocol) without any use of the model, just by providing a well-formed JSON response upon a request [very similar to the (pre-)v1 allele request](/variant-queries/#beacon-sequence-queries).